itsandreramon/android-starter/README.md

 | Caching | [Room](https://developer.android.com/jetpack/androidx/releases/room)|
 | Networking | [Retrofit](https://github.com/square/retrofit)|

+## Information

+This project initially used [dropbox/store](https://github.com/dropbox/Store) for caching functionality, but because of some problems it has been removed.
+It is planned to be added again at a later stage and has been replaced by APIs found in [RepositoryUtils.kt](https://github.com/itsandreramon/android-starter/blob/master/core/src/main/java/app/example/core/util/RepositoryUtils.kt).

 ## Instructions

 This project uses Jetpack Compose and should be opened using Android Studio